 Parameterisation

-The default parameter values used in this package were chosen to emulate survey data from a specific cod population (see S1 Appendix for details) and, as such, these values ought to provide a good place to start for another population of cod.
-Simulating data beyond this archetype will require extra effort, however, the task should not be insurmountable.
-In this section we outline a series of recommended steps to take to tailor the default settings to suit another system.
+The default parameter values used in this package were chosen to emulate survey data from a specific cod population (see S1 Appendix for details) and, as such, these values ought to provide a good place to start for another population of cod or similar groundfish.
+In this section we outline a series of recommended steps to take in order to tailor the default settings to suit other systems.
 Throughout this outline, we also provide some context on how default parameter values were chosen as this information may help guide a users’ choices.

 1. Define survey area and protocol